 Dietary supplements, such as glucosamine and chondroitin, may offer support for your joints and reduce chronic pain.
 Both of these substances are naturally found in your cartilage.
 Supplementing your diet may restore your joint cushion to reduce your pain.

 If you’re experiencing chronic joint pain, Dr. Behar can properly diagnose you and give you a customized treatment plan.
-Call Functional Health Center today at 786-220-6786 or request an appointment online.
+Call Vitality Health & Aesthetics today at 786-220-6786 or request an appointment online.